OEC Connector

 Funding for the OEC Connector is through the RTP Program.
 The RTP focuses on investments that improve and preserve the statewide recreational trail network.
 RTP provides funds for trail construction, enhancement, repairs, and maintenance of land and water trails.

-WHEN COMPLETE, THERE WILL BE NO PARKING ON SYLVAN LANE FOR THE OEC CONNECTOR!
+THERE IS NO PARKING ON SYLVAN LANE FOR THE OEC CONNECTOR – LOCAL TRAFFIC ONLY IS PERMITTED ON SYLVAN LANE.

 The OEC Connector from the campground to the Ole Ranger Trail is complete

-The trail alignment has several tough sections, most notably a very technical, high-exposure area that was built above the Union Dam Tunnel.
-This section of the trail eliminates the crossing of the active CSX railroad line – for the first time at PVSP, we engaged a professional trail builder and use a mini excavator to build this challenging section of trail.
+The trail alignment features several challenging segments, with one particularly demanding section being the high-exposure area constructed above the Union Dam Tunnel.
+Notably, this portion of the trail successfully eliminates the need to cross the active CSX railroad line.
+For the first time at PVSP, we enlisted the expertise of a professional trail builder and utilized a mini excavator to create this intricate and challenging trail segment.

-Detail of the complete section of the OEC Connector showing the trail alignment above the Union Dam Tunnel and new trail “through” the Rt.
+Detail of the OEC Connector showing the trail alignment above the Union Dam Tunnel and new trail “through” the Rt.
 40 Bridge.

 The new trail alignment goes above the Union Dam Tunnel, this eliminates the dangerous railroad section.

-FPVSP and their partners (MORE, Mountain Club of Maryland, PHG and many others) continue to knock it out of the park providing connections between different areas of the park and neighboring communities.
+FPVSP and their partners continue to knock it out of the park providing connections between different areas of the park and neighboring communities.
 This OEC Connector will provide an opportunity for park guests (campers, bikers, and thru hikers) to access historic Ellicott City on a natural surface trail, and opens up new connection to the park for Ellicott City residents and visitors.

 Mike Morrone, MORE Trail Liaison, Patapsco Valley State Park